andrechristikan/ack-nestjs-boilerplate-docs/features/logger.md

 > Location of log file is `/logs`

-Catch every activity with `logger`. ack-nestjs-mongoose can catch every activity about what user do.
-By default, user activities will be written into files, and console.
+With `logger` you can record every activity. ack-nestjs-mongoose can record every action taken by the user.
+By default, user activities are recorded in files and the console.

-There have 3 different module about logger
+There are 3 different logger modules.

 * `HttpDebuggerModule` can catch everything from the incoming requests.
-* `DebuggerModule` is like `console.log` but can write into files.
+* `DebuggerModule` is similar to `console.log` but can write into files.
 * `LoggerModule` is a logger that can write into a database

 ## HttpDebuggerModule

-`HttpDebuggerModule` is automatically import into app module as `middleware`.
+`HttpDebuggerModule` is automatically imported into the app module as `middleware`.
 The location in `src/utils/middleware/middleware.module.ts`

 ```txt
 src